needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Dragging an element onto a template instance or C# type element in the Viewport re-parents it to the parent instance or C# element. `Tested`
 1. Dragging an element onto a template instance or C# type element in the Hierarchy re-parents it to the parent instance or C# element. `Tested`
 1. Dragging child elements of a template instance or C# type element within the element or outside does not work. `Tested`
-1. With an element selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it.
-The copied element is pasted at the same level of the hierarchy as the source element.
+1. With one or more elements selected, you can use the standard short-cuts and Edit menu to copy/paste/duplicate/delete it/them.
+The copied element(s) is/are pasted at the same level of the hierarchy as the destination element.
 If the source element's parent is deleted, the copied element is pasted at the root. `Tested`
-1. Can copy/paste the UXML for the element to/from a text file. `Tested`
+1. Can copy/paste the UXML for the element(s) selected to/from a text file. `Tested`
 1. Right-clicking anywhere in the Hierarchy opens the Copy/Paste/Duplicate/Delete/Rename context menu.
 1. Can double-click on an item to rename it. `Tested`
 1. Can use the Rename command (optional hotkey like F2) to rename an item. `Tested`